Why Your AI Strategy Is Backwards

 Within 90 days, David committed to three AI initiatives totaling $127,000: predictive maintenance, computer vision quality inspection, and AI-enhanced quoting.

-Results: The predictive maintenance system needed 18 months of historical data—David had 6 months.
-89% false-positive rate.
+Results: The predictive maintenance system needed eighteen months of historical data—David had six.
+An 89% false-positive rate.
 Canceled at a $55,000 loss.
-Computer vision worked for 3 of 7 part families, required a full-time exception handler, ran at negative ROI.
+Computer vision worked for three of seven part families, required a full-time exception handler, ran at negative ROI.
 AI quoting actually worked well—$31,000 in time savings.

-Net result: David’s 1.5% of revenue AI investment became a 0.8% of revenue loss.
+Net result: David’s AI investment produced a net 0.8% revenue loss.

 Common Objections

-Your competitors are also failing at a 95% rate.
+“Our competitors are moving fast.”
+Statistically, your competitors are in the 95% seeing zero return.
 Moving fast in the wrong direction isn’t an advantage.
 The organizations that will win are the ones that build reliable AI processes, not the ones that deploy most quickly.

 Your Monday Morning Action Item